-After our analysis, we concluded that there is no single library that could parse text, table, and images.
+After our analysis, we concluded that there is no single library that could parse text, tables, and images.
 So we used a fusion of various techniques/ APIs as per our requirements and developed a utility that could parse our document.

 Extracting – Regular Data

-Our journey started with extracting textual data- text with numbering & text with bullet points present between header and footer.
+Our journey started with extracting textual data- text with numbering & text with bullet points present between the header and footer.

 Challenge was not text extraction, but the visual elements like the bullet points.
 It was not possible to extract the position of text with these visual elements.
-To overcome this challenge, we applied regex-based intelligence to identified this type of separator to achieve maximum accuracy.
+To overcome this challenge, we applied regex-based intelligence to identify this type of separator to achieve maximum accuracy.

 PDF is not only structured plain text.
 Text can be present at different places in different formats like- tables with space boundaries, tables with rigid boundaries, nested tables, headers, footers, TOC, Page numbers, etc.

 When you try extracting text in tabular form using text extraction libraries, it will be successful but one will not be able to identify the column header, data, title, etc. Extraction of tabular data needs a different approach.

 Extracting – Tabular Data